ajfuto/website/README.md

 # Personal Website
-Personal website created using HTML, CSS, and JS.
+Personal website created using HTML, CSS, and JS to emulate terminal-like behavior.

 # Directions
 Type `help` for a list of supported commands.